Zach-T-Burns/Zach-T-Burns/README.md

 **Zachary T Burns**

-I am a PhD Student at UC San Diego in the ECE department studying computational optics with a focus on using deep learning for image reconstruction and photonic design.
+I am a PhD Student at UC San Diego in the ECE department studying computational optics with a focus on using deep learning for image reconstruction and photonic inverse design.

 For more information:
 [LinkedIn](https://www.linkedin.com/in/zachary-burns-b25958181/)